 Moncler, TopShop, and Timberland are all enthusiastically embracing Return Textiles Corporation‘s Bionic Yarn, which is made by wrapping organic cotton around a core of recycled PET and can be woven into a tough, quick-drying canvas ideal for both hardwearing garments like jeans and tough footwear like high-tops.

 The earliest fashion brands to begin phasing out PVC include Adidas, Nike and H&M. Meanwhile, high-end brands like Louis Vuitton, Fendi, Marc Jacobs and Kenzo (all owned by LMVH), Burberry, Calvin Klein and Harrods’ own-label still use PVC, with no published plans to change.
 These brands’ handbag ranges, for example, feature both vinyl fabric and cotton canvas coated with PVC for a waterproof, leather-like sheen.

 But, even in the foot-dragging luxury market, the tide is turning.
 Kering (brand owner of Gucci, YSL, Balenciaga and Alexander McQueen) took a stand in 2013, and is working toward making all its collections PVC-free by next year.
 Gucci’s new GG Supreme and GG Plus waterproofed canvas handbags are made by what they describe as an earth-conscious process.

-So check labels and published company policies, and look out for PVC-free brands such as Freedom of Animals, who make their luxurious faux-leather from part-recycled polyurethane and cotton, or Engage Green, who produce funky practical polyester bags from used PET.
+Check labels and published company policies, and look out for PVC-free brands such as Freedom of Animals, who make their luxurious faux-leather from part-recycled polyurethane and cotton, or Engage Green, who produce funky practical polyester bags from used PET.